 Wilderness is untrammeled, natural, and undeveloped, and Sequoia and Kings Canyon National Parks are 97% designated Wilderness.
 Magnificent glacial canyons, broad lake basins, lush meadows, and sheer granite peaks-hallmarks of the most rugged portion of the High Sierra-form the core of the largest expanse of contiguous wilderness in California, which is visited and valued by people from around the world.
 Get a wilderness permit and solitude is just a long hike away.

+Wilderness Permits

-Wilderness Permits During the winter and early spring all overnight wilderness permits are self-issued in-person at a self-issue permit station.
-Due to winter storm damage in early 2023, some entry points to wilderness are different than past years.
-Self-issue Wilderness Permitting Stations for Overnight Travel Permits are available any time at kiosks outside the stations below.
+During winter and spring all overnight wilderness permits are self-issued in-person at a self-issue permit station.

+Self-issue permits are available at any time of day at the three self-issue permit stations listed below.
+Hours are listed if assistance is needed.

+Self-issue Wilderness Permitting Stations for Overnight Travel

+Permits are available any time at kiosks outside the stations below.
 Open hours are listed if assistance is needed.
-Area Station Open Hours Foothills Wilderness Office Follow the path south of the visitor center to the Wilderness Office across the rear parking lot.
-Variable from 8 am to 4 pm Giant Forest/ Lodgepole Giant Forest Museum 9 am to 4:30 pm Grant Grove Kings Canyon Visitor Center See page 1.
-Due to road damage from 2022-2023 winter storms, Mineral King and Cedar Grove access is limited.
-Check with staff at an open permit station for the most current information.

-mended.
-These containers weigh less than 3 pounds (1.3 kg), hold up to 5 days of food, and fit in a backpack.
-Rent containers at park visitor centers.
-Rental Cost \$5 for three nights \$2 per additional night Wilderness Safety Water Park waterways may contain bacteria, including Giardia.
+Rental Cost \$5 for three nights \$2 per additional night

+Wilderness Safety

+Water

+Park waterways may contain bacteria, including Giardia.
 Properly filter or treat water before drinking.

+Hypothermia

-Hypothermia Hypothermia can occur yearround.
+Hypothermia can occur yearround.
 Stay warm and eat snacks.
 Symptoms include shivering, exhaustion, confusion, memory loss, slurred speech, and fumbling hands.
 If symptoms appear, drink warm sugary drinks, and get into dry clothes, sleeping bags, or shelter.

-Hiking at Altitude Most trails in the parks are above 5,000 feet (1,524 m) in elevation.
+Hiking at Altitude

+Most trails in the parks are above 5,000 feet (1,524 m) in elevation.
 People unaccustomed to high altitudes may need to acclimate to low oxygen levels, which can cause shortness of breath and dehydration.
 Plan for a slow ascent and drink lots of water.

-Leave a Detailed Itinerary Create a detailed itinerary of your backpacking trip.
+Leave a Detailed Itinerary

+Create a detailed itinerary of vour backpacking trip.
 Your itinerary should include your start date, time, name of trailhead, camping locations, and your estimated return date.
 Leave this itinerary with a trusted responsible person.

-Emergency - Dial 911 Sequoia National Forest Sequoia National Forest and Giant Sequoia National Monument have over 1.1 million acres (4,452 sq km) of recreational opportunities.
+Emergency - Dial 911

+Sequoia National Forest

+Sequoia National Forest and Giant Sequoia National Monument have over 1.1 million acres (4,452 sq km) of recreational opportunities.
 The forest offers 52 developed campgrounds, more than 1,147 miles (1,846 km) of trails, over 314,448 acres (1,273 sq km) of wilderness, 222 miles (357 km) of Wild and Scenic Rivers, 2,617 rivers and streams, world-class whitewater rapids, 158 ponds and lakes, boating, fishing, biking, horseback riding, and more.

-Services and Facilities Sequoia National Forest, Hume Lake District Hume Lake Office Open 8 am - 4:30 pm, Monday through Friday Montecito Sequoia Lodge (559) 565-3388 Closed for the season.
-When open, this lodge has cabins, a restaurant, hotel, and Wi-Fi.
+Services and Facilities

+Sequoia National Forest, Hume Lake District Hume Lake Office Open 8 am - 4:30 pm, Monday through Friday (559) 338-2251 or visit their

+When open, this lodge has cabins, a restaurant, a hotel, and Wi-Fi.